Foster Care

 Conduct a Comprehensive System Audit: Baltimore County must understand how its foster care management systems and procedures are working in practice by identifying gaps, clarifying expectations and setting a baseline for improvements across:

-Build FosterStat: a public-facing, anonymized dashboard that reports key performance indicators in real time, such as placement types and stability,time to permanency, use of treatment and congregate care and service access and gaps helping policymakers, advocates, providers and communities understand where the system is succeeding—and where it needs attention.
+Build FosterStat: We will develop a public-facing, anonymized dashboard that reports key performance indicators in real time, such as placement types and stability, time to permanency, use of treatment and congregate care and service access and gaps, helping policymakers, advocates, providers and communities understand where the system is succeeding—and where it needs attention.

-Expand Youth Mental Health Services: Many children in foster care have experienced trauma prior to entering the system.
+Expand Youth Mental Health Services: Many children in foster care have experienced trauma before entering the system.
 Untreated behavioral health needs increase the risk of placement disruptions and long-term negative outcomes.
-Therefore we will:
+Therefore, we will:

 Strengthen Placement Safety Through Interagency Partnership: Today, coordination between Social Services and law enforcement primarily occurs during investigations and emergencies.
 We will strengthen that coordination by establishing a formal, proactive partnership focused on ongoing placement safety and prevention.